1. Overview of the Eviction Process

 10. Going to Court

 Going to court is not something that most of us look forward to.
 For those who are not familiar with court, it can be an intimidating place.
 When you go into a courtroom, you will see lawyers in business suits sitting up front near the judge, separated from the defendants and plaintiffs.
-Even though it can be intimidating, remember that courts are there to serve the public and you have a right to have your side of the story heard.
+Even though it can be daunting, remember that courts are there to serve the public and you have a right to have your side of the story heard.
 Speak up for yourself and be sure to tell the judge what is important to you about your case.